A smiling woman with two kids outdoors against a blue sky with clouds. The kids are close to her, one boy making a funny face and one girl smiling.

 Professional Passions:

-Massage and Bodywork Empowerment: I love my bodywork clients!
-AND my goal is to equip you with knowledge and tools.
-I want to see you for as long as I am useful and then celebrate with you when you see less of me.
+• Massage and Bodywork Empowerment: I love my bodywork clients!
+AND my goal is to provide you with knowledge and tools.
+It’s not that I don’t want to see you anymore . . . but I love thinking that you can spend your hard earned money on more fun things :-)

-Advocacy and Support: I am your biggest cheerleader and supporter.
-I will provide information within my scope of practice and refer out to get you optimal support.
-Even when you are no longer coming for bodywork or classes I am always an email away.
+• Advocacy and Support: Even if you are no longer coming for bodywork or classes I am always an email away.

 TRAINING and CERTIFICATIONS